566 Columbus Avenue

 South End, Boston, MA

-New Boston Ventures proposed to redevelop project site at 566 Columbus Avenue, at the corner of Mass.
+New Boston Ventures has received approval to redevelop the project site at 566 Columbus Avenue, at the corner of Mass.
 Ave. with a new, six-story vibrant mixed-use commercial and residential building.
 The project will feature a community-oriented ground floor with approximately 5,000 square feet of commercial space, including a social enterprise café with outdoor seating, an art exhibit gallery open to the public, and new, improved and modern community space for the United South End Settlements.
-The proposed project will contain 66 residential homeownership units, 11 of which will be artist live/workspaces, and 42 below-grade parking spaces.
+The approved project will contain 66 residential homeownership units, 11 of which will be artist live/workspaces, and 42 below-grade parking spaces.

 Currently on the site sits the Harriett Tubman House, the first major commission for Don Stull – then, one of only a dozen African-American architects in the nation – who won awards with the Tubman House and went on to design Boston’s award-winning Ruggles Street subway station and the new police department headquarters.
 Its external walls on Columbus Avenue and Massachusetts Avenue are decorated with a mural depicting the ethnically diverse history of the past 100 years in the South End.